docarray/docarray/docs/advanced/document-store/index.md

 The config of a store backend is either store-specific dataclass object or a `dict` that can be parsed into the former.

-One can pass the config in the constructor via `config`:
+You can pass the config in the constructor via `config`:

 ````{tab} Use dataclass